Thompson6626/SRT-Transcriber/README.md

 ## Testing the Application

 You can test the application using any HTTP client (e.g., [Postman](https://www.postman.com/) or [curl](https://curl.se/)) to send POST requests to the available endpoints.
-For example, to test the `/srt` endpoint, you can use the `curl` command from above.
+For example, to test the `transcribe/srt` endpoint, you can use the `curl` command from above.

-## Contributing

-Feel free to fork this repository and submit issues or pull requests.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # TODO